rafae2k/rocketbank-mobile/README.md

 4. Running on your phone

    press `c` on terminal and read the QR code with Expo GO app installed or press `i` to run on iOS emulator (only available on MacOS) or `a` to run on Android emulator

+5. Login

+   This app doesn't have a real authenticantication check in addition to Hardward Biometrics Authentication, but some business logic we're added, so at the first time you open the app, you need to enter an valid `email` and a `password` with at least 8 characthers, after that, every time you open the app you''ll be automatically logged in with Hardware Biometrics (Face ID/Fingerprint).

+### Know Issues

+- Links on `Home` don't work at first, you need to manually navigate do account and market bottom tabs to bottons on `Homescreen` correctly navigate to screens.

+- Back button on header of `BottonTab's (Navbar)` screens navigate to login page beacause the index route stack, others nested `screens (Stacks)` work correctly keeping navigation history and with back button returning to the last page that user navigated.

 <p align="right">(<a href="#top">back to top</a>)</p>